CybercentreCanada/assemblyline4_docs/docs/installation/replay.md

               verify: false
         ```

-    Finally, just run which ever components are relevant depending on the Assemblyline instance you are on:
+    Finally, just run whichever components are relevant depending on the Assemblyline instance you are on:

     === "Source Assemblyline instance"